-The Cultural Diversity Network at Royal Holloway was launched in 2016 to address the needs, priorities and concerns of both academic and professional members of staff at the College from diverse non-White ethnic groups.
+The Black and Global Majority Staff Network at Royal Holloway was launched in 2016 to address the needs, priorities and concerns of both academic and professional services colleagues from diverse ethnic groups.

-We are here to create a community for all staff, where we can connect with each other and feel a sense of belonging.
-The purpose of the Network is to provide a safe, supportive and confidential forum for sharing experiences, networking and discussing identified issues that affect members of staff from groups across the College.
-We also intends to promote the interests of diverse staff, raise awareness about equality and inclusion, and make recommendations to Senior Leadership on policies and practices.
-Through sharing our experiences, we want to bring new perspectives and fresh ideas that helps drive change to ensure that Royal Holloway is welcoming to all.
+We are here to create a community for all colleagues, where we can connect with each other and feel a sense of belonging.
+The purpose of the Network is to provide a safe, supportive and confidential forum for sharing experiences, networking, and discussing identified issues that affect colleagues from groups across the College.
+We also intend to promote the interests of diverse staff, raise awareness about equality and inclusion, and make recommendations to Senior Leadership on policies and practices.
+Through sharing our experiences we want to bring new perspectives and fresh ideas, to help drive change and ensure that Royal Holloway is welcoming to all.

-The network has created a forum on MS Teams in order to provide a space to share challenges they are facing during this time of lockdown, support each other by sharing ideas and good practice and ensure that issues identified are communicated to the College.
-If you would like to join this forum, please email firstname.lastname@example.org requesting to become a member of the Cultural Diversity Network Forum (as this forum is private and can only be viewed by invitation).
+The Network organise events, invite speakers, gather socially, and much more.
+We have created a forum on MS Teams in order to provide a space for colleagues to share challenges they are facing, support each other, share ideas and good practice, and ensure that issues identified are communicated to the College.
+If you would like to join this forum, please email firstname.lastname@example.org requesting to become a member (as this forum is private and can only be viewed by invitation).

-New initiative - read about the Sarah Parker Remond Studentship in the Department of Psychology.
+Sarah Parker Remond Studentship in the Department of Psychology

 28 September 2022 - A conversation with Winnie M Li for East and South East Asian Heritage Month